dhicks6345789/web-console/README.md

 ### Features

 * Add functions to webconsole.js for library functions to do calls to Tasks as API server:
-  * Trigger run
+  * Done - Trigger run
-  * Poll running task to see when finished - might be long running.
+  * Done - Poll running task to see when finished - might be long running.
   * Get result (task/www/index.json, proper MIME type set).
-  * Return promise (or simply return from async function) when ready.
+  * Done - Run success function with returned value.
+    * Make success function a promise instead?
 * Additions to the API to provide a mechanism for third-parties to handle authorisation.
   * Mystart.Online
   * Cloudflare